Lmg 25

-The Leichtes Maschinengewehr Modell 1925 (shortened to Lmg 25) is a Swiss recoil operated light machine gun designed by Colonel Adolf Furrer of Waffenfabrik Bern in the 1920s and produced from 1925 to the 1960s.
+The Leichtes Maschinengewehr Modell 1925 (abbreviated Lmg 25) is a Swiss recoil-operated light machine gun designed by Colonel Adolf Furrer at Waffenfabrik Bern in the 1920s.
+It was produced from 1925 until the 1960s.

-It was the first machine gun in the Swiss Army that could be carried by a man.
-It takes the 7.5 mm Swiss Service cartridge from a 30-round box magazine and has a cyclic rate of fire of about 500 rounds-per-minute.
-In 1957, the LMG 25 was replaced by the Stgw 57-Assault rifle.
+The Lmg 25 was the first light machine gun adopted by the Swiss Army for use as a portable infantry weapon.
+It fires the 7.5 mm Swiss Service cartridge from a 30-round box magazine and has a cyclic rate of fire of approximately 500 rounds per minute.
+In 1957, it was replaced in Swiss Army service by the Stgw 57.

+The Lmg 25 uses a recoil-operated action with a toggle-lock mechanism derived from the system developed by Adolf Furrer.
+The toggle mechanism is located on the right side of the receiver and operates through a series of linked components during firing and reloading.
+The weapon was designed for use by infantry and could also be adapted for other roles within the Swiss military.
+Its relatively compact design allowed it to be operated and transported by a small infantry team.